I didn’t expect to feel so enamored by you.

 Sometimes I wonder why I liked living in my own head so much, creating fairytales and choosing to live them out and pretend like they were real.
 It only really occurs when I travel, but I suppose that’s a thought to explore another time.

-We arrived at your place: for someone who oversaw the, er, art of importing and distributing of a certain herb for a living, you lived in quite a spacious apartment.
+We arrived at your place: for someone who oversaw the, er, art of importing and distribution of a certain herb for a living, you lived in quite a spacious apartment.
 Albeit messy, which was putting it lightly.
 But I digress; even in spite of your living conditions (and the state of your bathroom) I still wanted you.
 Ain’t that something.

 We sank into your couch, and as you rolled that herb into a wrap that hinted of strawberries, I opened up to you like I knew I would.
 We talked at length: about you, about your life in the South and dual nationalities, about a number of things that I can’t quite remember because internally I was marveling at how completely at ease I felt here with you.
 A complete stranger.